juicedata/juicefs/docs/en/tutorials/juicefs_on_k3s.md

 ## Install CSI Driver

-It is consistent with the method of [Use JuiceFS on Kubernetes](../deployment/how_to_use_on_kubernetes.md), you can install it through Helm or kubectl.
+It is consistent with the method of [Use JuiceFS on Kubernetes](../deployment/how_to_use_on_kubernetes.md).
+Therefore, you can install CSI Driver through Helm or kubectl.

-Here we use kubectl, execute the following command to install the CSI Driver:
+Here we use kubectl as an example.
+Execute the following command to install the CSI Driver:

 ```shell
 $ kubectl apply -f https://raw.githubusercontent.com/juicedata/juicefs-csi-driver/master/deploy/k8s.yaml